clayne/SSEModdingGuide/README.md

 3. Enter the name of the mod (preferably based on the contents of the folder).
 4. Enable the mod.

-Since creating a mod will use **all** files in Overwrite, it is recommended that you follow the procedures above everytime you have files dumped into Overwrite because you want to be able to keep track of all generate output files.
-While mixing outputs together is not harmful to your game, it will be inconvenience to keep track of.
+Since creating a mod will use **all** files in Overwrite, it is recommended that you follow the procedures above everytime you have files dumped into Overwrite because you want to be able to keep track of all generated files.
+While mixing files from multiple mods is not harmful to your game, keeping track of the files may be very inconvenient.

 ## Executables Menu
 ## Plugin Panel